imfariansayed/ClipBoard-Plus-Plus/README.md

 # ClipBoard-Plus-Plus
 No clipboard love from Apple?
-ClipBoard++ has your back.
+ClipPop has your back.